Eschatologue/CM_wiki/docs/spells/5th-level.md

 **Components:** V, S, M (a small, straight piece of iron)
 **Duration:** Concentration, up to 1 minute

 Choose a creature that you can see within range.
 The target must succeed on a Wisdom :d20-save: **Saving Throw** or be paralyzed for the duration.
 This spell has no effect on undead.
-At the end of each of its turns, the target can make another Wisdom Saving Throw.
+At the end of each of its turns, the target can make another Wisdom :d20-save: **Saving Throw**.
 On a success, the spell ends on the target.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 6th level or higher, you can target one additional creature for each slot level above 5th.
 The creatures must be within 30 feet of each other when you target them.